ZHaskell/docs/Z-IO/Network.md

 readMessage = readParser parseMessage
 ```

-`readParser` will run `Parser` once a time, parse `Message` out of buffer, and waiting for input automatically.
-To write a `Message` to TCP socket is similar:
+`readParser` will run `Parser` once a time, parse `Message` out of the buffer, and waiting for input automatically.
+To write a `Message` to the TCP socket is similar:

 ```haskell
 import qualified Z.Data.Builder as B